 professional autonomy has been challenged through tighter scrutiny and accountability mechanisms (see also Apple, 1986, 1990; Corson, 1995; Hargreaves, 1994, 1997).
-Whereas elsewhere, teacher development programs may have been explored simultaneously with a reconsideration of teacher conditions and salaries to reflect the changing nature of the profession, in the case of PNG, there is an absence of reconceptualisation of teachers, together with the complementary Teachers Handbook on their Entitlements (1990), have not been reviewed since their adoption.
+Whereas elsewhere, teacher development programs may have been explored simultaneously with a reconsideration of teacher conditions and salaries to reflect the changing nature of the profession, in the case of PNG, there is an absence of reconceptualisation of these.
+PNG's Teaching Service Act (1988), that establishes the professional conduct of teachers, together with the complementary Teachers Handbook on their Entitlements (1990), have not been reviewed since their adoption.
 In spite of this, discourses within policy documents more recently require schoolteachers to perform at higher and uncertain levels without reviewing their work conditions.
 For example, in the Teaching Practice Handbook the classroom teacher is required to observe the following: